opensearch-project/documentation-website/_benchmark/reference/commands/info.md

 TestProcedure [searchable-snapshot]
 ===================================

 Measuring performance for Searchable Snapshot feature.
-Based on the default test procedure 'append-no-conflicts'.
+Based on the default scenario 'append-no-conflicts'.

 Schedule:
 ----------